elrick97/portfolio/posts/DiscordBotTutorial.md

 python3 bot.py
 ```

-If you got this message the bot is ready and online on your server!
+If you got this message, the bot is ready and online on your server!

 ![Screen Shot 2022-01-28 at 14.49.56.png](/images/discordBotP1/Screen_Shot_2022-01-28_at_14.49.56.png)